 ASU hosts a large commencement with all colleges and graduates every Spring and Fall.
-Online/Live Online students are invited and encouraged to attend.
+Online/MSW Sync students are invited and encouraged to attend.
 The Watts College of Public Service and Community Solutions holds a separate and more personalized ceremony for all of our students.
 The SSW at Tucson, West, and Yuma campuses at times hold their own celebration of their graduates.
-Be sure to apply for graduation in the semester in which you will complete all required courses.
+A reception is provided for MSW Online students graduating in the Fall and Spring Be sure to apply for graduation in the semester in which you will complete all required courses.